Signed in as:

 All fees are based on two adoptive parents and one adopted child

-Total USCIS, Department of State and IAAME Fees: $1695
+USCIS, Department of State and CEAS Fees: $2010

 A detailed fee schedule is available upon request